Kargaly: Stages in Exploitation and Discovery

-Kargaly was discovered as history-archaeological complex in 1989-1990.
+Kargaly was studied by a team led by Evgenij Chernykh starting in 1989.
 The late discovery of the complex by archaeologists is odd, considering early knowledge of its existence.
 Ancient mines in Kargaly were the first of their kind mentioned in scientific literature in Russia.
 In 1762, just after the beginning of its exploitation by Russian industrialists, the Russian scholar of local history, P. I. Rychkov from Orenburg, published the book “ Topography of Orenburg Province”, which included a chapter on the ancient mines of Kargaly.
 During the more than two hundred years since the book's publication, no archaeologists have visited or even conducted a cursory investigation of this unique complex.
 What is even more amazing about this neglect is that this complex is situated in the southern Urals near a large administrative center.

 The first theory on the beginnings of mining at Kargaly during the Early Bronze Age was developed more than thirty-five years ago.
 The ideas presented were based on the results from a series of spectral analyses of metal objects from burials of the Pit-grave and Poltavka (Yamno-Poltavka) community of the southern Urals and Volga regions.
 In terms of chemical composition, analysis of pure copper belonging to group of copper-bearing sandstone, indicates Kargaly as a possible source.
 It was only after the systematic field research of the Kargaly archaeological expedition from 1990 to 1999 that the latest developments in the history of the exploitations of Kargaly were revealed.